dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Field columns
 ~~~~~~~~~~~~~

 Field columns have a type of ``"field"``.
-Here’s an example field column
+Here's an example field column
 that shows the owner name from an associated ``owner_id``:

 .. code:: json